ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Grants or refreshes charges of a buff.
 Running into or phasing through an enemy spends a charge to deal damage and stun.
 	- Unlock by killing a boss with a maximum damage H3AD-5T v2 explosion.

-- Pinball Wizard: "Projectiles may bounce, gaining damage and homing."
+- Pinball Wizard: "Projectiles may bounce and home."
-	- Chance to proc is high, but unaffected by luck.
-Stacking increases maximum bounce count.
+	- Stacking increases maximum bounce count.
 	- Overrides gravity, impact fuse time, etc. on affected projectiles to unerringly track towards a target.

 - Go-Faster Stripes: "Your Utility skill gains more mobility."